dusty-nv/jetson-containers/packages/tensorrt/tensorrt-llm/docs.md

       --log_level verbose'
 ```

-This typically takes around ~7 minutes to complete on Jetson AGX Orin for 7B.
+This is using INT4 weights and FP16 activations (W4A16) and typically takes around ~7 minutes to complete on Jetson AGX Orin for 7B.

 ## Chat